edwardmurphy/edwardmurphy.github.io-src/content/Book Reviews/millman-warrior.md

 Some good quotes:

-"Use whatever knowledge you have but see its limitations.
+Use whatever knowledge you have but see its limitations.
 Knowledge alone does not suffice; it has no heart.
 No amount of knowledge will nourish or sustain your spirit; it can never bring you ultimate happiness or peace.
 Life requires more than knowledge; it requires intense feeling and constant energy.
-Life demands *right action* if knowledge is to come alive." -pg.
-19
+Life demands *right action* if knowledge is to come alive. (pg.
+19)

-"The warrior acts...and the fool only reacts." -pg.
-20
+The warrior acts...and the fool only reacts. (pg.
+20)

-"When you become fully responsible for your life, you can become fully human; once you become human, you may discover what it means to be a warrior." -pgs.
-28-29
+When you become fully responsible for your life, you can become fully human; once you become human, you may discover what it means to be a warrior. (pg.
+28)

-"The world was peopled with minds, whirling faster than any wind, in search of distraction and escape from the predicament of change, the dilemma of life and death - seeking purpose, security, enjoyment, trying to make sense of the mystery.
+The world was peopled with minds, whirling faster than any wind, in search of distraction and escape from the predicament of change, the dilemma of life and death - seeking purpose, security, enjoyment, trying to make sense of the mystery.
 Everyone everywhere lived a confused, bitter search.
 Reality never matched their dreams; happiness was just around the corner - a corner they never turned.
-And the source of it all was the human mind." -pg.
-42
+And the source of it all was the human mind. (pg.
+42)